Skip to main content

 Safety considerations

-Ra-223 is a radioactive isotope that emits alpha particles, requiring careful handling and shielding to minimise radiation exposure, particularly internal exposure.
+Ra-233 is a radioactive isotope that emits alpha radiation, requiring careful handling procedures and physical shielding to minimise radiation exposure.

 Security considerations